lokka30/lokka30/README.md

 ### 💀 LevelledMobs
 * Ever felt mobs in Minecraft were too easy?
 Want to add an extra RPG feel to your server with very little effort?
 LevelledMobs is the way to go!
+* Developed by the LM team - @stumper66, @UltimaOath and I
 * [SpigotMC](https://www.spigotmc.org/resources/levelledmobs.74304/) or [GitHub](https://github.com/lokka30/LevelledMobs)

 ### 🌏 PhantomWorlds